anannyaumesh/llm-failure-mode-explorer/README.md

 - Adversarial subtypes have 5–10 probes each; pass rates on small-n subtypes should be interpreted directionally.
 - Sycophancy detection checks for keyword-based agreement _and_ declarative restatement; edge cases where a model agrees implicitly without trigger keywords may be missed.
-- The evaluator does not use an LLM judge — all scoring is deterministic, which improves reproducibility but reduces coverage of semantically correct paraphrases.
+- The evaluator does not use an LLM judge, all scoring is deterministic, which improves reproducibility but reduces coverage of semantically correct paraphrases.
 - Prompt injection probes target known injection patterns; novel injection vectors are not covered.

 **Reproducibility:** All prompts, evaluator logic, and results are included in the repo.
 To re-run: set API keys as environment variables and run `python src/run_eval.py`.
 Results merge into `results/results_final.csv`.